husarion/panther_ros/panther_lights/README.md

 - `repeat` [*int*, default: **1**]: number of times the animation will be repeated, by default animation will run once.
 - `type` [*string*, required]: required field specyfying animation type, currently suported animation types are: `image_animation`, `battery_animation`, `charging_animation`.

-> **NOTE:**: The overall display duration of an animation is a product of a single image duration and repeat count.
+> **Note**: The overall display duration of an animation is a product of a single image duration and repeat count.
 It can't exceed 10 seconds.

 #### ImageAnimation